 As a distributed organization, your motivation could be similar to this model, or it could be quite different.
-You may have started thinking about DAM because you needed a cloud-based way to get assets to your local marketers, and your file transfer protocol site just wasn’t cutting it.
+You may have started thinking about DAM software because you needed a cloud-based way to get assets to your local marketers, and your file transfer protocol site just wasn’t cutting it.
 You may have needed the templating capabilities of a local marketing automation tool to control for the fact that your local dealerships rarely knew how to use (or even open) InDesign or Photoshop files.

 Regardless of “why” you began considering DAM in the first place, the benefits of effective tools for distributed asset management can be far-reaching.

 Read on to learn about real benefits that other distributed brands and their local marketing representatives can unlock with the right DAM tool.